Menu

 return {"messages": [AIMessage(content=response.content, name="isolated_agent")]}

-The parent sees only the final AIMessage.
-The agent’s internal reasoning never leaks to other agents.
-This isolation matters when agents handle sensitive data or when you want to prevent one agent’s verbose output from polluting another’s context.
+The parent only gets the final AIMessage.
+The agent’s inner notes never leak to other agents.
+This matters when agents handle private data or when one agent’s chatty output would crowd another’s context.

-Tip: **Use shared state as your default.** Isolated state adds complexity.
-Reach for it only when you have a specific reason: sensitive data, prompt injection concerns, or noisy intermediate output.
+Tip: Use shared state as your starting point.
+Isolation adds moving parts.
+Reach for it only when you have a real need: private data, prompt-injection risks, or verbose middle steps that would crowd another agent’s view.

-Let’s combine everything into a practical system.
-We’ll build a research team with three agents: a planner, a researcher, and a writer.
-This uses the supervisor pattern because we want a predictable sequence: plan, research, write.
+Let us tie everything together in a practical project.
+We will build a research team with three agents: a planner, a researcher, and a writer.
+We use the supervisor pattern because we want a fixed order: plan first, research second, write last.

-Each agent has exactly one job and the tools to do it.
-No tool overlap between agents — that’s the whole point of specialization.
+Each agent has exactly one job and the tools to match.
+No tool overlap — that is what makes agents worth having.

 python